Send the link below via email or IMCopy

 Joining professional groups related to your field of choice and following companies you're interested in working for/with can help you get noticed by recruiters and other professionals who may be able to help you.
 Joining job-seeker groups or groups for talent-seekers/recruiters can also help you succeed in your career search.
 You should not just join, you should also engage to ensure you get noticed more than all the other people who join just to joing.

 A dormant or low activity LinkedIn profile does not get noticed (or air-time).
-Take the time to engage in the groups that you join, comment on posts made by recruiters that you've connected with, like/comment on articles that are circulating, and post articles relevant to your field.
+Take the time to engage in the groups that you join, comment on posts made by your network, like/comment on articles that are circulating (and share those you think are useful), and post/write articles relevant to your field.
 As a professional in today's world you should be on LinkedIn daily (and multiple times a day if you're looking for work).

 Leveraging Job Searches